mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

 --------------

 - Choosing 'Show Detectors' for a workspace will now also show the time indexes for scanning workspaces.
+- Fixed the ability to drag & drop files into Mantid OSX >=10.10

 Instrument View
 ###############